Muslin: India

 To revive Bengal muslin, two muslin production centers were set up by the Khadi and Rural Industries Commission, one at Basowa in Birbhum district of West Bengal, and the other at Panduru in Srikakulam district of Andhra Pradesh.
-Under the patronage of former Prime Minister Jawaharlal Nehru, Kalicharan Sharma took the lead in reviving the lost fame of muslin in Basowa, Birbhum district of West Bengal, with the help of some spinners.
+Under the patronage of former Prime Minister Jawaharlal Nehru, Kalicharan Sharma took the lead in reviving the lost fame of muslin in Basowa with the help of some spinners.
 He soon found the dry climate of Birbhum quite unsuitable for spinning muslin yarn.
 Later he shifted his work center to the neighboring district of Murshidabad, and chose Chowk Islampur as the site of this weaving industry.
 Chowk Islampur, situated on the banks of the Bairab River, a tributary of the Padma, is an ancient village famous for spinning and weaving since the days of the East India Company.
 After India's independence, the village had already gained a reputation for high-quality silk weaving.
 A muslin training center was started at Chowk Islampur in 1955 under the supervision of Kalicharan Sharma.

-At first experiments were started on spinning yarn with traditional Kishan Charkha, but it was not possible to make more than 250 counts on this traditional Charkha.
-Kalicharan Sharma did further experiments and research and developed a highly sensitive six spindle Ambar Charkha (spinning wheel) capable of spinning 500 count yarn.
+At first experiments were started on spinning yarn with traditional Kishan Charkha, but it was not possible to make more than 250 counts on this traditional charkha (spinning wheel).
+Kalicharan Sharma did further experiments and research and developed a highly sensitive six spindle Ambar Charkha capable of spinning 500 count yarn.
 This new Charkha was able to reduce the cost of production and increase the wages of spinners.
-The use of this ambar Charkha proved to be effective and promising for the regeneration of muslin.
+The use of this Ambar Charkha proved to be effective and promising for the regeneration of muslin.
 To concentrate on muslin spinning, the Khadi Society constructed a separate spacious two-storied building at Berhampore in 1966.

 The Government of West Bengal launched "Project Muslin" in 2013 with Khadi.
 The aim in this initiative was to revive the muslin fabric and support the weavers.
 Through this project, weavers from Murshidabad, Nadia, Maldah, Burdwan, Birbhum, Hooghly and Jhargram districts who are capable of weaving muslin cloth were identified.
 All these weavers are provided training and technical assistance to produce high quality muslin.
 Weavers are capable of producing 500 counts of muslin; Some weavers have been able to weave 700 count muslin.
 Project Muslin was able to expand the production of muslin in different parts of West Bengal.
 Muslin products produced in West Bengal include handkerchiefs, dhoti, bed sheets and men's and women's clothing.
 According to 2015 data, the products were priced between ₹400 and ₹25,000, while some premium sarees in this category were priced between ₹70,000 and ₹150,000.